chiselstrike/docs.chiselstrike.com/docs/InDepth/pol.md

 ### Restricting Data Access to Matching User

-As explained in ["Tracking Logins in the Backend"](login#tracking-logins-in-the-backend), you can store the logged-in user as a field in your entities.
+As explained in ["Accessing User Info in the Backend"](login#accessing-user-info-in-the-backend), you can store the logged-in user as a field in your entities.
 Let's continue the example from that link here.
 Please edit the file `models/models.ts` like this: